Cheapest Cities to Rent in California (2022)

-Whether you’re moving here from out of state, relocating from one California region to another, searching for affordable living options, or considering buying an investment property, you may want to know which markets offer cheaper rent.
+Whether you’re moving here from out of state, relocating within California, searching for affordable living options, or considering buying an investment property, you may want to know which markets offer cheaper rent.
 If you’re looking for the cheapest cities to rent in California, look no further than our list!

 Living in California comes with so many benefits, from great year-round weather to beautiful places to enjoy on your time off.
 Healthy living is very doable in the Golden State, the diversity here is fantastic, the economy is strong, and the state is ranked #3 in higher education.
 No wonder people love living in California!